fr_rows() controls how data flows across pages.

 fit:

-wrap pairs naturally with repeat_cols on
+wrap pairs naturally with suppress on

 listings where the first column (e.g., subject ID) should appear only